 Andrew is teaching HIST228/318 Special Topic: Revolution, Recation and Reform: United States-Iran Relations, 1941-1979 in Trimester 3, 2012 and also writes for the Tehran Bureau blog for the American PBC show Frontline.

 For details of Andrew's recent book please see Student Publications 2010.

 Thesis Title: 'The Science of Stories: Human History and the Narrative Philosophy of Science'.
 Supervisors: Miles Fairburn and Dr Alexander Maxwell

 My PhD dissertation examines the connected histories of middle-class reading cultures across the British World, c.
 1890-1930.
-I have published on reading networks and community in New Zealand, on the reading life and archive of a New Zealand reader, and on bookselling in colonial Wellington.
-I hold an M.A. from the University of Leipzig in book history, where my research focussed on the paperback revolution in post-1945 West Germany.
+I have published on reading networks and community in New Zealand, on the reading life and archive of a New Zealand reader, and on book selling in colonial Wellington.
+I hold an M.A. from the University of Leipzig in book history, where my research focused on the paperback revolution in post-1945 West Germany.
 My research interests include imperial history and cultural history of the British World, as well as book history, and in particular the history of reading.

 Susan is teaching HIST 329: Special Topic: Comparative History: Writing, Reading and Print: Transformations in Society and Culture in Trimester 2, 2012.

 Steven grew up in Tauranga before moving to Hamilton to study history and philosophy at the University of Waikato.
 In 2008 he was awarded First Class Honours for an MA in history.
 That research examined the social context and dominant ideologies behind reactions to conscientious objectors in New Zealand during the First World War.
 In 2009 he moved to Wellington to study at Victoria University.